 - Detailed insights and progress tracking

 The app is developed by an online test prep company, Magoosh.
-It currently sitting at 4.5 star ratings with more than 100k downloads on playstore.
+It currently sits at 4.5-star ratings with more than 100k downloads on the Play Store.

-Flow Free is widely popular addictive game that involves connecting dots based on their colors.
-This app demands spatial reasoning and planning to complete all of the color matches without crossing or overlap of the lines or pipes.
+Flow Free is a widely popular addictive game that involves connecting dots based on their colors.
+This app demands spatial reasoning and planning to complete all of the color matches without crossing or overlapping the lines or pipes.

 People with dyscalculia generally have trouble with spatial awareness, this game can be really beneficial in training their minds about it.
-It has over 2500 free puzzles for kids to try and challenge their visual motor skills.
-The app is developed by NoodleCake Studios with over 100 millions downloads on playstore.
+It has over 2,500 free puzzles for kids to try and challenge their visual-motor skills.
+The app is developed by NoodleCake Studios with over 100 million downloads on the Play Store.